 2. Use Orton-Gillingham

-Because apraxia affects how your child with childhood apraxia of speech processes and produces sound, they will need a different approach in learning to read.
+Because apraxia affects how your child with childhood apraxia of speech processes and produces sound, they will need a different approach to learning to read.

 The Orton-Gillingham approach is a structured, sequential, cumulative, and repetitive phonics-based approach that teaches children the basics of word formation before the whole meaning.
 It is a multi-sensory, language-based method that uses visual, auditory, and kinesthetic learning modalities to explicitly and directly teach every phoneme in the English language.